 If you have an issue with some part of a commission you just have to be upfront about it – in a nice way, of course.

 Some practical tips

 When an enquiry comes through with a possible job, start by finding out as much as possible about the job and the client.
-See Essentials for Pricing Commissions
+See Pricing Basics.

 Usage of artwork

 Deadline for roughs and artwork and technical specifications

 Whether the client has a preconceived idea about what they want.

 It’s handy to have a few stock phrases ready for commission enquiries.

 ‘I can get back to you in 30 minutes?’
 The client may well need to get the job commissioned in a hurry, so it’s important to say when they can expect a decision.
 Meanwhile, if you need to, get advice from the AOI helpline.
 It will also help to jot down your bottom line, and any points or arguments you want to make when you ring the client back.

 A stock phrase like ‘What’s the budget for this?’ may be less painful than asking ‘How much are you going to pay me?’
 And gives a point to start negotiations if required.